Databases compiled from the Ministry of Primary Industries list of Tropical fish allowed to be imported into New Zealand.

 Coir coconut fibre - this is a good substrate as it is digestible and Blue Tongue Skinks can burrow into it, but it is quite moist.

-Plants make the vivarium more natural for the Blue Tongue Skinks, use fake plants as Blue Tongue Skinks tend to eat real plants and they could be poisonous or dangerous.
+Plants make the vivarium more natural for the Blue Tongue Skinks, Carex and Tussock grasses are fairly robust or use fake plants as Blue Tongue Skinks may eat real plants and they could be poisonous or dangerous.

 Rocks and logs look nice in your Blue Tongue Skinks vivarium but make sure they are sterile, this can be done by boiling for a few minutes, don’t use any chemicals.
 Make sure they are not sharp and can’t fall on your Blue Tongue Skinks.

 Make sure your blue tongue has a cave, have one on the cool end and the warm end.

 Blue Tongue Skinks are active during the day so they must have uvb/uva light!

 There are special reptile lights that mimic the sun and give out these rays, an ordinary bulb won’t do!
 One of the most commonly used bulbs is the “repti glow” they have a range of U.V ray wave lengths, these range from the weakest to the strongest 2.0, 5.0, 8.0 and 10.0 the higher the number the more U.V rays.
 T5 flourescents either 7 or 12% are considered the best available lighting.